werner-scholtz/kalender/README.md

 ```

 ### Appearance
-The CaledarView takes a CalendarStyle object.
+The CaledarView can take a CalendarStyle object.
 The CalendarStyle is used to change the appearance of the calendar and default components.

 | Property      | Type          | Description   |